Wrenda Goodwyn • special to the Fort Myers News-Press• April 7, 2012

 • Add some color for the biggest change.
 Try some pops of that Tangerine Tango that you have heard so much about.
 Pantone’s Color of the Year is cheerful and bright.
 Try new throw pillows, a throw, picture frames.
 It goes with almost anything when used as an accent and is a very happy color!

 • Give the kitchen a facelift.
 Not a remodel but some small changes that will make you love your kitchen again.
 Take all appliances off the counters (you will have room in your cabinets or pantry that you have decluttered).
 Okay, leave the coffee maker.
 But seriously, remove everything else.
 Now you have room for a vase of beautiful spring flowers.
 Now…replace the drawer pulls and any other outdated hardware.
 Then add a fresh coat of paint.

 • Romance the bedroom.
 Spring is the perfect time of year to purchase new linens.
-Gorgeous comforters and duvets in beautiful colors.
+Comforters and duvets in beautiful colors.
 Sheets.
 Throw pillows.
 A quilt in an accent color.
 And two new lamps.
 Maybe a new fabric headboard in an accent color.

 • Lighten up.
 Add dimmers to all of your lighting.
 This is also a good time to begin switching your incandescent light bulbs with dimmable LED bulbs.
 Yes, they are pricey but give a cooler, whiter light.
 And will reduce energy bills over the extensive lifetime of the bulb.